 - The Brokerage/ realtor fees.
 These tend to be equal to one month’s rent, plus 21% VAT

 - A clause on minor repairs

 - A clause stating whether or not the tenant or the landlord is responsible for the yearly cleaning of the central heating system, water boilers, chimneys, gutters and drain pipes

-- The obligation to return the property in the same condition, normal wear and tear excepted, at the end of the rental period.
+- The obligation to return the property in the condition in which it was first rented out.
+That is, with the exception of normal wear and tear.
 If this condition is not met, the tenant must forfeit (a part of) the deposit

 Payment can be made from a foreign bank account using the IBAN and BIC codes.

 The check-in report is another crucial task to take care of, before you move into your rented accommodation in the Netherlands.
 Here are the steps you must take:

 - Before renting, be sure to have a check-in report drawn up, in English

 - Ensure that the check-in report comes with photographs of the property